LaunchKit/LaunchKit/README.md

 ### STEP 1

+(OS X only -- on Linux & other systems you might need various other build tools in order to install Vagrant/Ansible.)

 Install **Xcode dev tools** if you don’t have them yet.
 Running `cc` from the command line on OS X Terminal should prompt you to install them.

     $ cc